Take the first step towards your championship with the best public speaking coaches in the business.

 Jonah

 Coach Jonah is a prized member of Western Kentucky University's nationally recognized forensics team.
 Jonah is originally from Minnesota, where he was a member of the Apple Valley Speech and Debate team.
 At Apple Valley, Jonah was the NSDA DUO national champion in both 2020 and 2021.
 He's the first and only competitor in the NSDA's history to win DUO twice and with different partners.
 Jonah also made multiple national final rounds at the NIETOC and TOC.
 In high school, Jonah competed in events like POI, HI, INFO, DUO and Storytelling.
+In college, Jonah won the NFA national championship in DUO and AFA national championship in POI.
 Jonah’s performances were not exclusive to speech; he was also a member of Apple Valley’s recognized theatre program and represented his school in the Minnesota all-state choir.
-He is excited to join the ModernBrain team, and is looking forward to helping students learn how to take on events like DUO interpretation.

 Kate